Walker Response Patterns#

 - Part III: OSP - Walker and node fundamentals

-- Build a Todo App - Full tutorial using these patterns
+- Build an AI Day Planner - Full tutorial using these patterns

 The .reports Array#